PixlePixle/PixlePixle/README.md

 ### Hi there 👋
+- 🌱 I’m a 3rd year student at the University of Georgia pursuing a B.S. in Computer Science.
-- 🌱 I’m currently creating projects and preparing for interviews
+- I'm currently working in C++ with Unity for work.
 <!--
 **PixlePixle/PixlePixle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.